SecureWindowsShell/SWSH/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/s8ingehivcjcp084/branch/master?svg=true)](https://ci.appveyor.com/project/muhammadmuzzammil1998/swsh/branch/master)

-SWSH is a Secure Shell-like console application for Windows written in C# using [SSH.NET](https://github.com/sshnet/SSH.NET) library.
+SWSH is a SSH like console application for Windows written in C# using [SSH.NET](https://github.com/sshnet/SSH.NET) library.
-It allows you to execute commands over SSH to your server.

 **If you are not using [a binary that we built](https://github.com/SecureWindowsShell/SWSH/releases) or are using an older version of SWSH you will get an error about checksum mismatches, this happens because we only upload the checksum for the latest version of SWSH.
 Use the flag `--IgnoreChecksumMismatch` to prevent SWSH from exiting on checksum mismatches.**